benedictasherrie27/cvat/README.md

 docker-compose up -d
 ```

 8. To access your EC2-hosted CVAT by going to the following: http://your-ipv4-address:8080/.
+NOTE: Please wait a few minutes if a 'Bad Gateway' error pops up in the newly run CVAT website.
+This should clear up within a few minutes and you would be able to log in after.

 ## Making Modifications to CVAT for Animal Crossing